 ABLA Board Members

-- Melinda Momplaisir, JD 2018, Public Relations Chair
+- Andrea Dargin, JD '20, Public Relations Director

 The GW Black Law Students Association (BLSA) and the GW Association of Black Law Alumni (ABLA) host a yearly Spring Conference.
 The conference will include a breakfast, followed by several panels, a keynote address, and a luncheon.
 The day will end with a wine and dessert networking reception.